 - If you’d like some guaranteed space for group-work, try booking a room.
 Rooms can be booked for a maximum of 3 hours.

 - The rooms are reserved for group-work, so make sure you don’t book one for independent study!

-- Check the web page for upcoming community events and new contests
+- Check the postgraduate webpage for upcoming community events and new contests.

 - The PG Hub does allow talking and mobile phone usage.
 Though there is a quiet area around the back of the Hub, there is no silent study space.
 So if you need absolute quiet, it’s probably best to pay a visit to the main library.